kristerkari/react-native-sass-transformer/README.md

 ## Sass options

-If you need to pass options (e.g. functions) to `node-sass`, you can do so by creating a `transformer.js` file and doing the following:
+If you need to pass options (e.g. functions) to `sass`, you can do so by creating a `transformer.js` file and doing the following:

 ```js
 // For React Native version 0.59 or later